-What likely separates you from those that can claim file management mastery, is that once a project is complete it is removed from the Desktop into a dedicated folder—it doesn’t stay there.
-But this comes with a caveat, you must have a folder structure available to move it into.
+What separates file management masters from the rest is that once a project is complete, they remove it from the Desktop and move it into a dedicated folder.
+But this comes with a caveat: you must have a folder structure available to move it into.

 Bring in the Documents folder

-The Documents folder is where everything tends to dump the files that they need to save but don’t necessarily need to use again.
-It is a mindset that for the average consumer works, but for more productive people, the Documents folder as a catch-all is a bit of a toxic mess.
+The Documents folder is where everyone tends to dump files that they need to save but don’t necessarily need to use again.
+It's a mindset that works for the average consumer, but for more productive people, the Documents folder as a catch-all is a bit of a toxic mess.
 Casual use turns quickly into a messy hodgepodge of files that mean nothing, and are equally as hard to find.

 If you get this diminished window when you’re saving files, expand the box to reveal a familiar folder window.
 From here, you can create new folders and specify the location in which you wish to save your files.

-So really, the key is about putting files as you save them into specific folders.
+So really, the key is putting files into specific folders as you save them.
 If you don’t have a specific folder, create one as you’re saving your file.
 Here’s how:

 - Expand your Save dialogue box so that you can see the full folder window.